Ian-Mlolwa/Ian-Mlolwa/README.md

 ---

-## 💬 I am a Developer and a designer!
+## 💬 I am a Developer and currently working to perfect my designer skills!

 - 🔭 I’m currently a Front-End development working on my backend skills...